-For six months in 1986, Vancouver hosted their first world’s fair, Expo 86, and it was a pretty big deal.
+Vancouver hosted their first world’s fair, Expo 86, and those six months changed the city forever.

-It forever changed the landscape of the city, transforming it from “a sleepy provincial backwater to a city with global clout,” according to a Wikipedia entry that needs a citation.
+The international fair transformed the city from “a sleepy provincial backwater” into “a city with global clout,” according to a Wikipedia entry that needs a citation.
 Expo 86 also gave us Skytrain, Science World and a McDonald’s that was in the water.

-Over 22 million people visited Expo 86 and the guest list was stacked with ’80s notables.
+Over 22 million people visited Expo 86 and it had a guest-list stacked with ’80s notables.
 There was royalty (Prince Charles and Di!), politicians (Margaret Thatcher!
-George Bush!), comedians (Bill Cosby!
-Bob Hope!) and one of the directors of a Rambo (First Blood II’s George Cosmatos!).
-And in the pages of a late ’80s Marvel comic book, a team of Canadian superheroes even passed through Expo 86, defusing a deadly battle on the fairgrounds between a kill-squad of gigantic mutant-killing robot Sentinels and a green-skinned villain.
+George Bush!), comedians (Bob Hope!) and a Rambo director (First Blood II’s George Cosmatos!).

-The team was led by Guardian, a sort of fusion between Captain America and Iron Man, who draped himself in Maple Leaf-adorned robotic armour so he wouldn’t get hassled when he backpacked in Europe.
+- There’s Guardian, a bland fusion of Captain America and Iron Man.
+He drapes himself in maple leaf-adorned robotic armour so that he doesn’t get hassled when he visits Europe.

-There was also Sasquatch, a scientist imbued with Hulk-style powers from a gamma radiation experiment that he conducted underneath the Northern Lights because: Canada.
-A-Flight even had their own pair of mutant siblings just like The Avengers, except one of them was even a Winter Olympian.
+- There’s Sasquatch, a scientist imbued with Hulk-style powers – the result of a gamma radiation experiment that was conducted underneath the Northern Lights because, Canada.

-But the single most Canadian thing about Alpha Flight was their most notable villain: a never-ending series of constant government budget cuts.
+Debatably, the single most Canadian thing about the Alpha Flight was their most notable villain: a never-ending series of constant government budget cuts.

 Mesmero wakes up to magic of Expo 86 all around him: “a grand international exhibition.”
 The Sentinels find him.
-Alpha Flight intervenes, turning the Vancouver fair into a comic book set-piece.
+Alpha Flight shows up and intervenes.
+They turn the Vancouver fair into a comic book set-piece.
 There’s even a murder, sadly matching Expo 86’s total body count.